-In response, the girl pretended to be asleep, and that’s when Santo laid next to her and started touching her hip and eventually her vagina, Rendon said.
+In response, the girl pretended to be asleep, and that’s when Santo stood over her and started touching her hip and eventually her vagina, Rendon said.
 The girl didn’t tell anyone about the incident and eventually moved out of state before coming forward with her story years later, according to Rendon.

 Santo was again under scrutiny in February 2018, while employed at Jordan, after another teacher overheard some students talking about Santo hugging them.
 This led to a meeting with the administration, where Santo allegedly admitted to engaging in a consensual sexual act with a former LBUSD student who was 18 years old.

 The student described the situation differently, accusing Santo of forcing oral sex on her as his family was sleeping at his home, according to authorities.

 According to Rendon, Santo told the student, “This is what I’ve been waiting for,” after he sexually assaulted her.